What Is a Clinical Lab Technician? A Closer Look at the Pros Behind the Microscope

 Launch your lab career

-Clinical lab technicians do much more than just stare into a microscope all day.
-They may not be front and center working in healthcare facilities, but their work plays a vital role in determining medical diagnoses.
+Clinical lab technicians may not be front and center working in healthcare facilities, but their work plays a vital role in determining medical diagnoses.
+That’s certainly a meaningful (and practical) way to apply a love of science to your career plans.

 If you’re interested in working behind the scenes to help support the greater medical team, a career as a clinical lab technician may be the perfect fit.
 Find out if you have the natural qualities to succeed in this position by reading our article, “6 Signs a Medical Lab Tech Career Is Right for You.”